The 16-bit era, or Fourth Generation, kicked off with the release of the NEC's Turbo-Grafx 16

 released this console in order to compete with the aging 8-bit Nintendo Entertainment System

-hardware.
-The Mega Drive did fairly well at first, then it really
+.
+The Mega Drive did only fairly well at first with games like Altered Beast

 took off with Sega's Breakthrough Hit